sethfloydjr/scwrx-coding-challenge/README.md

 For the record I did get this all working but not to what I would consider "production ready".

+This project was originally written to run with GitLab's CI/CD but could easily be run with GitHub Actions as well.

 ---

 ## INSTRUCTIONS: